-- Where a competent authority reaches a decision about the suitability of a person that differs from any previous assessment conducted by another competent authority, the competent authority performing the more recent assessment should inform the other competent authorities of the result of its assessment. - 202.
-Where a competent authority decides that a member of the management body or a head of internal control function and the CFO, where they are not part of the management body as referred to in paragraph 172 is not suitable based on relevant facts in the context of ML/TF risks or events, the competent authority should, without prejudice to national law, share their findings and decisions with the competent AML/CFT supervisor. - When requesting information, the competent authority making the request should provide the name of the individual being assessed together with his or her date of birth or the name of the institution and position for which the individual has already been assessed, to ensure that data for the correct person is provided.
+- 201. Where a competent authority decides that a member of the management body or a head of the internal control function and the CFO, where they are not part of the management body, as referred to in paragraph 172, is not suitable based on relevant facts in the context of ML/TF risks or events, the competent authority should, without prejudice to national law, share their findings and decisions with the competent AML/CFT supervisor. - 202.
+When requesting information, the competent authority making the request should provide the name of the individual being assessed together with his or her date of birth or the name of the institution and position for which the individual has already been assessed, to ensure that data for the correct person is provided.